If you love strawberry ice cream, you have to make Strawberry Sour Cream Ice Cream! The sour cream adds the perfect tartness to the sweet treat.

 Instructions

-- In a large heat-proof bowl, whisk together egg yolks and ½ c. of sugar until smooth.
+- In a large heat-proof bowl, whisk together egg yolks and ½ cup of sugar until smooth.
 Set aside.

-- In a medium sized saucepan, whisk together remaining ½ c. sugar, the heavy cream, and the milk.
-Heat over medium low heat, whisking all the while, until the mixture just reaches a simmer.
-Remove from the heat.
+- In a medium sized saucepan, whisk together remaining ½ cup sugar, heavy cream, and milk.
+Heat over medium low heat, whisking, until the mixture just reaches a simmer.
+Remove from heat.

 - Churn the ice cream in an ice cream maker according to directions.
 When the ice cream has reached a soft serve consistency, turn off the machine and fold in the chilled strawberry mixture so that there are streaks of berries.
 Freeze to further solidify.